hungtrannam/Possibilistic-clustering-for-PDF/README.md

 ## 📖 Citing

+## 🙋‍♂️ FAQ

+### 1. What platforms does the PCF Toolbox support?

+The PCF Toolbox is primarily designed to work with MATLAB (R2020a or later) and Octave (GNU 8.4.0 or later).
+Ensure that all required packages mentioned in the dependencies section are installed for smooth operation.

+### 2. How can I contribute to the PCF Toolbox?

+We welcome contributions to the PCF Toolbox!
+Please fork the repository, make your changes, and submit a pull request.
+Make sure to follow the contribution guidelines outlined in the repository.

+### 3. Where can I find the manual for the Toolbox?

+The PDF-format manual for the PCF Toolbox is available [here](link_to_manual.pdf).
+It contains comprehensive details on all functions and usage instructions.

+### 4. How do I report a bug or suggest a feature?

+You can report bugs, suggest features, or start a discussion by creating a new issue [here](link_to_issues).

+### 5. Can I use the PCF Toolbox for commercial purposes?

+Yes, the PCF Toolbox is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/), which allows for both personal and commercial use with proper attribution.

+### 6. What should I do if I encounter compatibility issues?

+If you encounter compatibility issues or have trouble using the Toolbox, please reach out to us via email at [support@example.com](mailto:support@example.com).

 ## ✉️ Contact

 **Contact us**.
 If you have any questions, bug reports, comments, code contribtions, or constructive discussions, please contact us at: